shoros55/SamProject1/README.md

 shiny::runGitHub("SamProject1", "shoros55", ref="main")

 # How to start the app:
-Enter the following code into your Rstudio console to launch the app: library(shiny)
+Enter the following code into your Rstudio console to launch the app:<br />
+library(shiny)

 shiny::runGitHub("SamProject1", "shoros55", ref="main") <br />